Home » Protein on a Fruit-Based Diet? Know How To Get Enough

 Do we need animal-based foods?
 Our instincts push us away from foraging this type of food in nature (raw); however, would we eat them as fallback foods if we were starving?
 Our more recent ancestors did when migrating into colder climatic areas, but they cooked those foods to make them safer and more palatable.

-Here we encounter many open questions, different opinions, and experiences!
-If we need foods other than fruits, nuts, and greens probably depends on our health, the habitat we live in, the types of foods we have access to, and how long we are doing this diet.
-Under optimal conditions we most likely do not need animal-based foods, even in nature.
-And under sub-optimal conditions (most of us), we can avoid animal-based foods with other types of cooked foods and supplements if we wish so.
+Here, we encounter many open questions, different opinions, and experiences!
+If we need foods other than fruits, nuts, and greens, it probably depends on our health, the habitat we live in, the types of foods we have access to, and how long we are doing this diet.
+Under optimal conditions, we most likely do not need animal-based foods, even in nature.
+And under sub-optimal conditions (most of us), we can avoid animal-based foods with other types of cooked foods and supplements if we wish.

 5. Humans have evolved with a low-protein, high-carb diet!

 Humans come from a highly frugivorous ancestry – a diet high in simple carbs!
-The modern high-protein, heavily animal-based diets have emerged as survival foods in cold climates, but our bodies are still that of frugivores, as which we have biologically evolved long prior to leaving our tropical habitats.
-Read here more about humans being cultural omnivores, but still biological frugivores.
-As a consequence, high-carb/low-protein diets actually provide the type of macronutrient composition that our frugivorous body has adapted!
+The modern high-protein, heavily animal-based diets have emerged as survival foods in cold climates, but our bodies are still that of biological frugivores because we have evolved as fruit-eaters in tropical, forested habitats.
+Humans are cultural omnivores, but our natural diet is highly frugivorous, which is why a high-carb/low-protein diets actually provide the type of macronutrient composition that our frugivorous body has adapted!

 For example, human kidneys are not equipped to process a high-protein diet: